 The consecration of the sacred Chrism is an important action that proceeds the celebration of Confirmation but is in a certain way part of it.
 It is the Bishop who, in the course of the Chrism Mass of Wednesday of Holy Week, consecrates the sacred Chrism for the whole diocese.

 Confirmation for our teenagers usually 13 onwards.
-The next Confirmation Mass for our teenagers will be in 2021.

 For adults who are baptised Catholics and who wish to receive the Sacrament of Confirmation, please contact the parish priest directly.